What Happens in a Hypnotherapy Session?

 If we have time, I will end the session with a short relaxation hypnosis.
 I may give you tasks to carry out before our next session or ask you to listen to one of my audios to help you practise hypnosis in the comfort of your own home.
 Hypnosis is a skill that can be learnt and improved upon over time so I would always recommend practising between sessions.

 While you are busy doing that, I will write a treatment plan so that we can gradually work towards your goals.
-I always recommend at least four sessions to begin to notice real changes but some people will need many more and some won't even need that many.
-It really depends on the issue we are dealing with, your goals and what you want to achieve, the work you put in between sessions and how well you respond to hypnosis.
+I offer a six-week complete Hypno-Coaching package which includes weekly hypnotherapy sessions with me, personalised audios and time to check-in between sessions.
 The treatment plan I put together is not set in stone but gives us a basic structure so we can begin to see how your goals can be achieved.
 It can be altered and sometimes completely changed as our work together progresses.

 The next sessions all follow a similar pattern.
 We will have a chat about how you did with your tasks and catch up on the progress you have made in the past week.
 I may talk you through some practical techniques that you can use and set tasks for the following week.
 We will then do some hypnosis and I will leave time at the end for any feedback or questions before we arrange our next appointment.